 Borden's outreach ministry was not confined to the Yale campus.
 He cared about widows and orphans and the disabled.
 He rescued drunks from the streets of New Haven.
 To try to rehabilitate them, he founded the Yale Hope Mission.
 One of Bill Borden's friends wrote that he "might often be found in the lower parts of the city at night, on the street, in a cheap lodging house or some restaurant to which he had taken a poor hungry fellow to feed him, seeking to lead men to Christ."7

 Borden's missionary call narrowed to the Muslim Kansu people in China.
-Once he fixed his eyes on that goal, Borden never wavered.
-He also challenged his classmates to consider missionary service.
+Fixing his eyes on that goal, Borden never wavered.
+He also challenged his classmates to consider foreign missionary service.
 One of them said of him: "He certainly was one of the strongest characters I have ever known, and he put backbone into the rest of us at college.
 There was real iron in him, and I always felt he was of the stuff martyrs were made of, and heroic missionaries of more modern times."8

 Although he was a millionaire, Bill seemed to "realize always that he must be about his Father's business, and not wasting time in the pursuit of amusement."9 Although Borden refused to join a fraternity, "he did more with his classmates in his senior year than ever before."
 He presided over the huge student missionary conference held at Yale and served as president of the honor society Phi Beta Kappa.